BasicWolf/archived-concrete-settings/docs/index.rst

   *Explicit is better than implicit*.

-However the first definition
-is clearly simpler and easier to comprehend than the second one.
+But wouldn't you agree that the first definition is easier to comprehend than the second one?
+The first definition looks like a boring class attribute with a sphinx-style documentation above it.
+At the same time, all the required details are extracted and processed, and a substitute ``Setting`` attribute is created.
-In fact, Concrete Settings is even able to guess the settings types automatically:
+In fact, Concrete Settings is even able to guess a setting type automatically:

 .. code-block::